alexyuly/ViewScript-Runtime/README.md

 🔻 **Parameters**

-Parameters are bindings created by a component and shared with its children.
+A parameter is a port for a component to receive bindings from its parent.

-To receive a parameter named `id` holding an instance of the given `concept`:
+To declare a parameter named `id` holding a binding of the given `concept`:
 ```
 Take [id] of [concept]
 ```